Harlequin Rasbora: Care Guide, Types, Lifespan & Breeding (With Pictures)

 - The water should also be tested regularly to see how much ammonia, nitrites, and nitrates are in the water.

-- The water should be changed at least once a week in small percentages to keep the parameters within a good range.
+- The water should be changed at least once a week in small percentages (around 20 – 25%) to keep the parameters within a good range.

-- Ensure that your fish feels safe by growing a variety of live plants around the tank, but do not overcrowd it.
-They should have a large group to form a shoal, this is one of the most important requirements to keep a harlequin healthy.
+- They should have a large group to form a shoal.
+This is one of the most important requirements to keep a harlequin healthy.

-If you meet all their requirements, you can expect them to live between 6 to 8 years.
+If you meet all their requirements, you can expect them to live around 5 years or so.
 Poor care will result in a shortened lifespan.

 Breeding

 Breeding harlequins is a hard task.
-They are not easy to breed in captivity and expert aquarists are only able to breed them.
+They are not easy to breed as pets and expert aquarists are only able to breed them.
 This, however, does not mean it’s impossible to achieve a successful breeding opportunity if you are a beginner or intermediate.
 It is important to ensure that their conditions are kept like the conditions they will encounter in the wild when it is breeding season.
-They require warm temperatures to breed, between 28°C to 30°C. This will help stimulate the water temperature in the wild and encourage spawning.
+They require warm temperatures to breed, around 28°C. This will help stimulate the water temperature in the wild and encourage spawning.
+They also require soft, acidic water to spawn.

 It is also important to first feed protein-rich foods like daphnia.
-Broad-leaved plants are also good for catching eggs and should be placed inside the breeding tank.
+Unlike most rasboras, harlequins do not scatter their eggs and require surfaces, such as leaves, on which to stick their eggs to.
 When the female is ready to spawn, she will rub her belly on the underside of the broadleaf, this will signal to the willing male to fertilize the eggs.
-The parents should be removed from the breeding tank immediately because they will start to eat the eggs.
-Fry should hatch within one to three days.
+The parents should be removed from the breeding tank after spawning because they will start to eat the eggs.
+Fry should hatch within 18 hours at ideal temperatures.

-These peaceful fish will do well in most tanks.
+Harlequin rasboras will do well in most tanks.
 A suitably sized tank, plants, filtration, and a large shoal are necessary to keep these fish thriving.
 This description fits many standard tank setups which makes them suitable for a wide variety of tanks.
-Little effort is needed to prepare a suitable harlequin rasbora tank and they may fit in with your already established tropical tank.
+Relatively little effort is needed to prepare a suitable harlequin rasbora tank and they may fit in with your already established tropical tank.
 If arrangements are taken to provide them with their appropriate requirements, harlequins will make a delightful shoaling fish for your tropical tank.

 We hope this article has increased your understanding of these fascinating fish!